DSpace/DSpace/dspace/docs/DrumConfigurationCustomization.md

 ```

 In H2, this is not possible, as H2 thinks a second primary key is being created.
-Moveover, if you attempt to drop the primary key before changing it, i.e.:
+Moreover, if you attempt to drop the primary key before changing it, i.e.:

 ```sql
 ALTER TABLE etdunit DROP PRIMARY KEY;